czi-hca-comp-tools/multiomics/README.md

 - Every of these grants have a DCP
 - Should be working at the "node level" to latch onto these existing initiatives to make sure all their data types are interoperable

+### Fiducial markers

+Ultimately, these different measurement modalities are in different manifolds and you need fiducial markers to align these datasets.
+We can start getting these fiducial markers through bulk data.

 ## Metadata